top of page

 Kenji FUJIMURA - piano

 Kenji is also a multi-award-winning composer.
-His compositions have been performed throughout USA, Romania, Australia, Indonesia, Thailand, Singapore, and Malaysia.
-Recent prizes include the Singapore Asian Composers Festival Award, William Lincer Foundation Award in New York, and the VirtualArtists International Composition Award.
-New commissions for 2021-2022 included premieres of new commissioned works for solo piano (Three Mini Concert Etudes, cello/bassoon/piano (Ballan Suite), and piano trio (Pandemic Memoirs).
-His music is distributed globally by Universal Edition (Vienna).
+His works have been performed throughout USA, Romania, Australia, New Zealand, Indonesia, Thailand, Singapore, and Malaysia.
+Recent prizes include the Singapore Asian Composers Festival award, William Lincer Foundation Award (New York), and the VirtualArtists International Composition Award (USA).
+His compositions were also shortlisted for the 2019 Reno Pops Orchestra Composition Prize (USA) and a finalist for the 3rd Cum Laude International Music Composition Prize (Spain).
+New commissions premiered in the 2022-2024 seasons included works for solo piano, bassoon/cello/piano, and piano trio, including a new work supported by the City of Melbourne.
+His music is distributed by Universal Edition (Vienna).
+Recent publications include a book chapter for the volume Debussy in Context for Cambridge University Press (2024).

-In 2015, Kenji was elected an Associate of the Royal Academy of Music, London, for his ‘significant contribution to the music profession’. www.kenjimusic.com
+He is frequently invited to competition, funding, and awards panels, including for the City of Melbourne Arts Grants, the Sparta International Film Festival, and Chair of the Melbourne International Piano and Strings Festival Competition.
+In 2015 he was elected an Associate of the Royal Academy of Music, London, for his ‘significant contribution to the music profession’.

 bottom of page